ghiscoding/slickgrid-universal/README.md

 There is a Vanilla flavour implementation of this monorepo, vanilla means that it is not associated to any framework and is written in plain TypeScript without being bound to any framework.
 The implementation is very similar to Angular and Aurelia.
-It could be used as a guideline to implement it in with other frameworks.
+It could be used as a guideline to implement it with other frameworks.

 ```bash
 npm run dev:watch